-Colorectal Cancer: Symptoms, Diagnosis, and Treatment
+Colorectal Cancer: Symptoms and Diagnosis

 What Are Typical Colorectal Cancer Symptoms?

 Colorectal cancer (CRC) might not cause symptoms immediately and screening is the most effective method to identify and remove polyps before they evolve into malignant disease.
 Speak to your doctor if you experience one or more of the following symptoms: